Family adventures await in this gas-powered Type A motorhome, which boasts plentiful storage and well-designed living space.

 Down the hall, the Vacationer’s half-bath is positioned amidships on the passenger side.
 It includes a porcelain Dometic VacuFlush toilet, a stainless-steel sink, a lavatory cabinet, and a mirrored wall cabinet.

 Sliding doors separate the master bedroom from the rest of the living space.
 The king-size bed nestles in the bedroom slideout on the passenger side of the coach.
 Holiday Rambler designers included windows on either side of the slideout, providing an outside view from the bed and natural lighting for this area when the slideout is open.
 Two large cabinets above the headboard are outfitted with reading lamps, speakers, and receptacles.
-Both nightstands have USB and 120-volt-AC receptacles, and one stand includes a convenient remote generator start switch — perfect for getting that coffee percolating even before throwing off the covers in the morning.
+Both nightstands have USB and 120-volt-AC receptacles, and one stand includes a convenient remote generator start switch.

 Directly across from the bed on the driver’s side stands the wardrobe, dresser, and an optional Splendide combination washer-dryer.
 Six large drawers compose the central dresser.
 To the right, the cedar-lined wardrobe is mounted above cabinet doors that open to yield two more deep drawers and the AC panel-board distribution box.
 The escape window is just above the dresser, with the television mounted above it.